Which Institutions Own Shares In F.N.B. Corporation (FNB)?

 F.N.B.
 Corporation (FNB): Who are the competitors?

-The company’s main competitors (and peers) include Regions Financial Corporation (RF) that is trading 151.99% up over the past 12 months.
-Fulton Financial Corporation (FULT) is 47.75% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Regions Financial Corporation (RF) that is trading 159.84% up over the past 12 months and S&T Bancorp Inc. (STBA) that is 29.25% higher over the same period.
+Fulton Financial Corporation (FULT) is 57.95% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 12.64% from the last report on Jan 28, 2021 to stand at a total of 6.22 million short shares sold with a short interest ratio of 3.13.